News10NBC Investigates: EMT ‘furious’ over punishment for RPD detective who handcuffed her in ER while treating patient

 “I was furious that he was still getting paid after two years, I was furious that they still will allow him to keep his pension, and I’m furious that I wasn’t able to tell my story,” Lekia Smith says.

 Smith was working for Monroe Ambulance when she pulled into the parking area in front of the emergency and got out of the rig to unload a patient.
-She admits she dinged the door of Detective Charles Lotempio’s car with her door but says it was very minor and providing her ID was not her first priority.
+She admits she dinged the door of Investigator Charles Lotempio’s car with her door but says it was very minor and providing her ID was not her first priority.
 “My main focus at that moment was trying to get my patient inside the hospital so he could get the care that he needed,” Smith says.

 Lotempio followed her into the emergency room, borrowed a set of handcuffs from another law enforcer and forcefully took her into custody.
 Smith says she was injured when she was shoved up against the desk and had her arms pulled behind her back.
 “I can’t do what I love, I can’t do what I actually went to school for because of the injuries,” Smith says, “I have an impingement in my right shoulder, I’m in chronic pain because of the impingement, I may even need surgery.
 I’m unable to lift patients, I’m unable to even lift a gurney, I’m actually on restrictions where I can’t lift more than 5 pounds.”